 100% Security.
 Transactions are powered by Stripe: One of the most trusted payment processors.

-"Tools for Creating in the 4th Dimension" is designed to bring you up to speed with the new media that are now providing a range of immersive and dimensional experiences.
-These include Holography, Virtual Reality, Pepper's Ghost, Stereo 3D, Lenticular Images, Autostereo, Volumetric Images, 360 Immersive Filmmaking, Light Field Technology, Augmented Reality, 3D Projection Mapping and an assortment of supporting technologies that make these media accessible.
+"Tools for Creating in the 4th Dimension" is designed to bring you up to speed with these new media.
+These include Holograms, Virtual Reality, Pepper's Ghost, Stereo 3D, Lenticular Images, Autostereo, Volumetric Imaging, Mixed Reality, 360 Immersive Filmmaking, Light Fields, Augmented Reality, 3D Projection Mapping and an assortment of supporting technologies that make these media accessible.

-When you sign up for the course you are immediately able to access the introductory video to the course (different from the live video session).
-Starting on November 5th you will immediately receive the first three sections of the course will be available to you online.
+When you sign up for the course you are immediately able to access the introductory video.
+Starting on February 24th, 2018, the first two sections of the course will be available to you online.
 They will include:

 Illustrated text documents, slide presentations with voice-overs, videos, interactive questions for you to answer (all participants will see the answers of other students).

-You will be invited to participate in 3 live conferencing sessions where I present some of the material live and will be available for questions from the class.
+You will be invited to participate in 6 live conferencing sessions where I present the latest material live and will be available for questions from the class.
 These seminars will be recorded and then made available to you the day after the seminar through the online course site.

 The nature of the media we are diving into is such that we must expect an ongoing evolutionary process.

 You will be starting a journey that will prepare you for the changes we are about to undergo as a society.
-This new wave of technology will deeply impact us as have other new media in the past.
-At each stage our world has been changed by media: photography, film, video, 3D graphics, stereo3D, smartphone technology and each step has happened faster.
-1.2 billion smart phones were sold between 2007 and 2014 and 700 million of those were Apple iphones.
+This new wave of technology will deeply impact us.
+At each stage our world has been changed by media: photography, film, video, 3D graphics, stereo3D, computers, tablets, smartphone technology and each step has happened faster.
+2.1 billion smart phones were sold between 2007 and 2017 and more than a billion of those were Apple iphones.
 This technology has changed how we live and interact with our world.
-This course will help you to prepare for the next shift - one that is happening at an ever increasing rate.
+Taking this course will help you to prepare for the next shift - hang onto your hat, it's going to be a big one!

 100% Security.
 Transactions are powered by Stripe: One of the most trusted payment processors.